Last verified June 10, 2026

 Do I need bear spray in Yellowstone?

-The Sky Rim Trail is one of the hardest hikes in Yellowstone but a great addition to any adventurous itinerary.
+The Sky Rim Trail is one of the hardest hikes in Yellowstone and a great add for adventurous itineraries.
 (NPS Photo)

 1. Fairy Falls Trail